September 13 & 14, 2025 | Saturday 10am-10:30pm; Sunday 10am-7:00pm

 Celtic Blessings for the Christmas Season:

-During the coming Christmas season, May you be blessed:
+During the coming Christmas season,

 With the spirit of the season,